J-O-O-K/StudentManagement/StudentManagement/README.md

 Unlike the EF Code-First (change-based) approach, here we:

-* Write SQL scripts manually (or maintain them in a tool).
+* Write SQL scripts manually.
 * Focus on **final state snapshots** rather than incremental changes.
 * Use simple drop-and-recreate scripts, as no data is affected.